What are the class times?

 4. Employer weld test preparation

-5. On campus employer recruitment testing for graduates
+6. On campus employer interviews with students 7.
+On campus employer weld testing for graduates

 Our team works with both local and nation-wide employers to help Arclabs graduates.